ltombak/mUCA_Board/README.md

 | BOM Complete                  | 06 Apr 2020   |
 | Ordered Components            | 10 Apr 2020   |
 | Sent PCB to fabhouse          | 13 Apr 2020   |

+## Onboard sensors
+Two sensors are presents on the PCB :
+  - One Accelerometer
+  - One BME280

+With the accelerometer we can determine the orientation of the device and then choose the polarization to maximize the range of the device.
+The BME280 (Temp/Humidity/Pressure) is just for testing.